Lewa Safari Camp

 Ngare Ndare Forest Walk

-Another walking option is to visit Ngare Ndare forest conservancy.
+Another walking option is to visit Ngare Ndare Forest Conservancy.
 This is a community conservancy to the south of Lewa.
 There is a canopy walk, and a river to play in.
-There are usually elephants in the forest, so you will be escorted by the Lewa walking guide.
+You will be escorted by the Lewa walking guide as there are often elephants in the forest.
 This is a full day out from camp with a picnic.

-There is an extra cost to visit Ngare Ndare Forest only to cover the separate Conservation Fee.
+There is an extra cost to visit Ngare Ndare Forest to cover the separate Conservation Fee.

 Kenya safari